aaronfranke/personal-budget-final/README.md

 The frontend is built using React, and uses Yarn as its package manager.
 Like the test code, it uses Axios to make requests to the backend.
+The charts are displayed using the Chart.js library.

 You can sign up, log in, change your password, sign out from one or all devices, delete your account, add budget items, delete budget items,